Device module

 TopicQOS.TWO

-class DeviceArch(value)
+class DeviceArch(*values)

 DeviceArch enumeration represents supported device architectures.
 Device architecture can be any of the below types